Azure/azure-ai-personalized-offers/Manual Deployment Guide/Post Deployment Instructions.md

 # [Personalized Offers](https://gallery.cortanaintelligence.com/solution/52ae278b2397486d85111307dfe680e4)

-This document is focusing on the post deployment instructions for the [automated deployment](https://gallery.cortanaintelligence.com/solution/52ae278b2397486d85111307dfe680e4) through the Cortana Intelligence Gallery.
+This document is focusing on the post deployment instructions for the manual deployment guide.
 The source code of the solution as well as manual deployment instructions can be found [here](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Manual%20Deployment%20Guide).

 ### Quick links
 [Solution Architecture](https://github.com/Azure/cortana-intelligence-personalized-offers/blob/master/Automated%20Deployment%20Guide/Post%20Deployment%20Instructions.md#architecture) - overview of the architecture.